 - Event attendees are asked to leave their pets at home.
-However, there are numerous untrained dogs (and other animals) present at the event each year.
+However, there are numerous untrained dogs (and other animals) present at the event each year because the city ordinance allows dogs in the park, as long as they are on a leash.
 Please use your own judgment on whether this will be a safe environment for your service animal.

 - A limited number of sighted Guides will be available for our guests with low vision or no vision, on a first-come, first-served basis during the following hours of the event: